vmware-tanzu/velero/docs/restic.md

 ```

 Is there any useful information in the Ark server or daemon pod logs?

 ```bash
 kubectl -n heptio-ark logs deploy/ark kubectl -n heptio-ark logs DAEMON_POD_NAME
 ```

 **NOTE**: You can increase the verbosity of the pod logs by adding `--log-level=debug` as an argument
 to the container command in the deployment/daemonset pod template spec.

-## Details of Backup & Restore Process with Restic

-This section describes in detail how backups/restores with Ark and restic work.
+## How backup and restore work with restic

-As background, we've introduced three new custom resource definitions and associated controllers:
+We introduced three custom resource definitions and associated controllers:

 - `ResticRepository` - represents/manages the lifecycle of Ark's [restic repositories][5].
 Ark creates
-a restic repository per namespace, when the first restic backup for a namespace is requested.
+a restic repository per namespace when the first restic backup for a namespace is requested.
 The controller
 for this custom resource executes restic repository lifecycle commands -- `restic init`, `restic check`,
 and `restic prune`.

-    You can see information about your Ark restic repos with `ark restic repo get`.
+    You can see information about your Ark restic repositories by running `ark restic repo get`.

 - `PodVolumeBackup` - represents a restic backup of a volume in a pod.
 The main Ark backup process creates
 one or more of these when it finds an annotated pod.
 Each node in the cluster runs a controller for this